 When you have a date, theme, guest list and a location, you can get the invites out.
+Why not use some happy birthday clip art and make your own invitations.
 It is a good idea to get invitations out about a month before the party.
 It allows people to get gifts and free up the time to attend.
 Two weeks is a too short notice for busy families.
 Make sure that you put a RSVP date on the invite as well as contact details.
 This should be at least a few days before the party so that you can finalise numbers and make last minute catering plans, although, be prepared for people not to reply and then turn up, that happens a lot!
 Make up some spare party bags as you don’t want to stress yourself out.

 Another important thing to include on the invite is if you expect the parents to stay at the party or not.
 As children get older, this isn’t needed.
 When they are younger, though, you might want a few more hands on deck unless you have arranged help in other ways.
 Quite often parents will ask if they can help, but don’t expect them to.

 The last few steps are things like decorations, food and games.
 These can all be done in the days leading up to the party.
+You can easily make your own decorations and signs with free svg images.
 Some will just be on the day or the day before.
 Will you hire an entertainer like a magician or have a mini-disco?
 Will they just be playing some traditional party games?
 You need to have a plan in place so you can guide the direction of the party.
 Some games will need a little preparation too.
 Pass the parcel will need to be prepared in advance.
 If you need music for something like musical chairs, then make sure that you have somewhere to play appropriate music at the venue or in your home.
 It doesn’t take long to sort but just another thing worth remembering.